kavia-common/offline-and-hybrid-retrieval-chatbot-platform-3642-3656/frontend_desktop_rag_chatbot/README.md

-# Lightweight React Template for KAVIA
+# Lightweight React + Electron Template for KAVIA

-This project provides a minimal React template with a clean, modern UI and minimal dependencies.
+This project provides a minimal React template wrapped with Electron for desktop development, with a clean, modern UI and minimal dependencies.

 ## Features

+- **Electron Dev Wiring**: Start CRA and Electron together for desktop dev
+- **Secure Preload**: contextIsolation with a minimal `window.api` surface
+- **IPC Scaffolding**: Stubs for settings and offline/hybrid toggles, TODOs for RAG/LLM
 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
 - **Modern UI**: Clean, responsive design with KAVIA brand styling
 - **Fast**: Minimal dependencies for quick loading times